 BNY Mellon utilizes Management Information Systems ("MIS") for risk management, accounting, financial, and regulatory reporting, as well as internal management reporting and analysis.
 These systems are primarily platform and mainframe technologies with interface applications that are used to collect, maintain, and report information to management and externally for regulatory compliance.
 The MIS are also used by BNY Mellon and its core business lines and critical operations to perform the functions necessary to run these businesses and operations.
-BNY Mellon's MIS generate and distribute several reports on a monthly basis that are utilized by senior management to monitor the financial health, risks, and operation of BNY Mellon and its core business lines and critical operations.
+BNY Mellon's MIS generate and distribute reports that are utilized by senior management to monitor the financial health, risks, and operation of BNY Mellon and its core business lines and critical operations.